Glytcher/ChangeMetadata/README.md

 # Apply Spotify/Deezer metadata to FLAC files

 This script allows you to add Spotify/Deezer metadata to your FLAC files using Spotify/Deezer API.
-Useful for when you use both Foobar2000 and Spotify/Deezer and want to keep your metadata consistent for use with last.fm scrobbling.
-The script will add the following metadata to the FLAC files taken from Spotify/Deezer:
+Useful for when you use both Foobar2000 and Spotify/Deezer and want to keep your metadata consistent for use with last.fm scrobbling (E.g. with Foobar2000 and [foo_scrobble](https://github.com/gix/foo_scrobble)).

+This script will add the following metadata to the FLAC files taken from Spotify/Deezer:

 - Album & track artist(s)
 - Album title
 - Track title
 - Release date
-- Total tracks
+- Total number of tracks
 - Track number
 - Disc number